-Any Joint Task Force of the Illinois Mathematics Association of Community Colleges (IMACC) and the Illinois Section of the Mathematical Association of America (ISMAA) is encouraged to use the Crossroads document as a starting point for their deliberations concerning possible modifications of the Illinois Mathematics and Computer Science Articulation Guide.

-In addition, Beyond Crossroads: Implementing Mathematics Standards in the First Two Years of College (2006) is an important document to consider for the first two years of mathematics undergraduate education.
-Joint Task Force members are encouraged to review this and all relevant standards documents in revising this guide, including the Common Core State Standards and the Illinois Learning Standards.
+Any Joint Task Force of the Illinois Mathematics Association of Community Colleges (IMACC) and the Illinois Section of the Mathematical Association of America (ISMAA) is encouraged to use national statements of standards as a starting point for their deliberations concerning possible modifications of the Illinois Mathematics and Computer Science Articulation Guide.
+Joint Task Force members are encouraged to review any and all relevant standards documents in revising this guide, including the Common Core State Standards and the Illinois Learning Standards.